-The #1 concern of new lawyers considering starting a law firm is usually getting clients.
-At least, judging by the law students and lawyers I’ve met with over the years.
-It’s a perfectly reasonable concern, but for some, it becomes nearly all-consuming.
-These new lawyers starting new practices are so laser-focused on marketing that they are likely to get blindsided (“clever girl”) by the other essential parts of a law practice: lawyering and running a business.
+The #1 concern of new lawyers considering starting a law firm is usually how to get clients.
+It is a perfectly reasonable concern, but for some it becomes nearly all-consuming.
+These new lawyers starting new practices are so laser-focused on marketing that they are likely to get blindsided (clever girl) by the other essential parts of a law practice: lawyering and running a business.

-The results are predictable: their practices usually don’t last long.
+The results are predictable: their practices do not usually last very long.

 Lawyering is, to a great extent, a one-person show.
 This is obviously true for a solo, but it’s also true for any lawyer at any job.
-You are responsible for your work, as a matter of law, ethics, and fact.
+You are responsible for your own work as a matter of law, ethics, and fact.
 You are also responsible for your clients — and often for getting them.
-You are responsible for doing administrative stuff like tracking time, and if you are a solo, for managing backoffice tasks like balancing your accounts and licking stamps.
+You are responsible for doing administrative stuff like tracking time, and if you are a solo, for managing back-office tasks like balancing your accounts and licking stamps.

 If you devote an inordinate amount of time to marketing, everything else will suffer.
 And you can’t afford to ignore those other things.